vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 2. Once transformed to RDF, all internal and external metadata sources may be combined as a single, *comprehensive integrated web-standard data model that spans all data in VISTA, as well as all relevant external data.*

 <p data-pullquote="
-RDF is the metadata standard used by all major search engines to index all structured data on the web.
+RDF is the same metadata standard used by all major search engines to index all structured data on the web.
 "></p>